 Principality of Andorra

 From the ninth century until 1993, Andorra was a principality ruled by the Head of State of France and the Spanish Bishop of Seo d'Urgell.
 In 1993, Madrid and Paris recognized the Principality as a sovereign state.
-In this year, Andorra became a full member of the United Nations and, in 1994, of the Council of Europe.
+In the same year, Andorra became a full member of the United Nations and, in 1994, of the Council of Europe.

 Chronology of the Bilateral Relations